PapaPeach/demo-ark/README.md

 # Installation
 1. Download latest version of Demo Ark from the [Releases page](https://github.com/PapaPeach/demo-ark/releases).
 2. Place **demoark.exe** where TF2 records demos to (this can be configured in-game with `ds_dir ...`).
+3. I recommend starting with a subset of demos or using "set aside culled demos" (`CullMode=0`) while configuring.
-3. Double click **demoark.exe** to run it.
+4. Double click **demoark.exe** to run it.
 Your computer will likely warn you about running an executable from an unknown creator, you can run anyway.
-4. Follow the prompts to configure demo sorting to your preference.
+5. Follow the prompts to configure demo sorting to your preference.
-5. Profit.

 # Automated Running
 To simplify keeping your demos organized, Demo Ark is built to enable various ways to automate running.
 The simplest is built directly into the program.
 Demo Ark can create a shortcut that will run with your desired options and can even launch the game while it runs.
 To enable this: